-Holidays in the Peloponnese and an aerial view of Nafplio: tile roofs, grey stone, grand homes and a blue-green sea.
-The famous Bourtzi, Akronafplia and Palamidi castles.
-A stunning seaport town, consisting of fortresses, neoclassical buildings, old neighbourhoods, wide sidewalks and large squares.
+Viewed from above, Nafplio oozes romance: tile roofs, grand homes and a blue-green sea.
+The famous Bourtzi, Akronafplia and Palamidi castles add a sense of drama to this stunning seaport town, consisting of fortresses, neoclassical buildings, old neighbourhoods, wide sidewalks and large squares.

 What to do in Nafplio